hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         silh=pd.Series(silh,index=x.index)

 10.)
-Return the optimized matrix, the clusters and their labels, and the Silhouette Scores
+Return the optimized matrix, the clusters, their labels, and the Silhouette Scores

 .. code-block:: python